OTW (DJ Luke Nasty song)

-"OTW" (an acronym for "on the way") is a song recorded by American hip hop recording artist DJ Luke Nasty from his debut studio album, Highway Music: Stuck In Traffic (2016).
+"OTW" (an acronym for "on the way") is a song written and recorded by American hip hop recording artist DJ Luke Nasty from his debut studio album, Highway Music: Stuck In Traffic (2016).
 The song was released on May 12, 2016, as the second single from the album and contains a sample of the 1990 hit song "Whatever You Want" by Tony!
 Toni!
 Toné!.